ashokishere/lettherebelight/content/docs/Dayamata Talks/DayamataTalk1.md

 To come back to the subject: The Gita’s purpose is to teach us how to be in the world and not of it.
 It is a balanced middle path.
 Some leave the world and join monasteries and seek God only.
 Others become so worldly that they don’t even want to think about God.
 Now the Gita says, “No, there’s a middle path: Learn how to be in the world but not of it”.
 We have our duties, you have your duties, you’re going back to your homes, you have all your responsibilities.
 You assume those when you go back to your homes.
 But on the other side, don’t be enmeshed in the world.
 How do you avoid that?
 Carry on your responsibilities, yes.
 But keep your mind a little bit withdrawn.
 Now, I don’t mean withdrawn from your husbands or wives and children.
 I mean don’t become so immersed in all of the things that happen to you.
 That is not easy.
 But the way it becomes easy, when you learn to include God in your daily life.
 He becomes your sustainer.
 He becomes your support.
 He becomes the One that upholds you and reminds you that “This is not my world.
 My world is with You, my God”.

 We need to remember that.
 Gita is a perfect scripture for that kind of understanding.
 And I would urge you all to follow it, to read it; it’s very deep.
 I’m still reading the introduction.
 Well, I’ve read more than that, but — oh, it’s so nice to laugh with all of you.
 This is what God is all about.
 When I first came I thought one should be, well, you should be around, very solemn and oh, you know, hold your hands in front of you like this, and keep your head bowed and — not sincere.
 Master said, “Why are you?” — he turned to my Mother and said, “Is she always like this?”
 I remember my mother saying, “No, she was always, she was such a happy, cheerful child”.
 Is that funny?
+And so, he said to me,

+{{< callout type="important" >}}
-And so, he said to me, “Seeking God,” as his guru said to him, “is the funeral of all sorrow”.
+  “Seeking God,” as his guru said to him, “is the funeral of all sorrow”.
+{{< /callout >}}

  And he wrote something to me that said, that I shall always remember, “You should always be cheerful, for that is your nature”.
 With those thoughts, and he had the power — and you have the same when you read these things — he had the power to go deep into your consciousness and impinge that thought on your mind.
 And with those words, I knew exactly what I should be doing: Get rid of this shyness.
 Get rid of this unnatural.
 Be yourself.
 Be sincere.
 Be kind.
 God expects that of you.
 Be loving; be just.
 Try to be understanding and compassionate.
 Want nothing.
 Be satisfied with what God gives you.
 And then you will find that He fills your plate, heaping.
 Such is His grace.

 ### Guidelines for Daily Living

 You know something?
 Many years ago, and some of these may help you, because they’re very simple, simple thoughts.
 How to overcome tensions, and fears, and all of these emotions that strike at us.
 When we were around Master, he insisted that we learn to work calmly.
 And some of us have the nature of getting things done fast.
 So I went back to my room and said, "One of the things you have to learn is to think one thought at a time".
 We have a tendency to rush in and think so many thoughts that we end up being extremely nervous.
 So I made that one of the points that I would concentrate on.
 Think one thought at time.
 Don’t let thoughts crowd in on you, so that you are not able to think clearly at all.
 And what helps me with that is the Hong-Sau Technique — a powerful technique for developing the art of concentration.
 And another one we all need to learn: Don’t interrupt while others are talking.
 Listen.
 Learn to be a good listener in this world.

-And the other one, Guruji often said, "Learn to read good books.
+And the other one, Guruji often said,

+{{< callout type="important" >}}
+"Learn to read good books.
 Don't read trash.
 Don't waste your time.
 Read books that require your concentration, that inspire you, that uplift you.
 But, of course, read mine first".
+{{< /callout >}}

  And I did.
 And the next one is: Don't eat so fast.
 You know, these are simple things.
 Eat your food slowly.
 "And exercise regularly," said Master.
 "Strive to keep your weight down".
 That's an important one.
 And then he said, "Relax.
 Don't rush about or get bogged down in little things.
 Learn to relax more".
 That's a wonderful thing to do.
 Let's all sit back and relax.
 Just relax a little.
 Yeah sometimes you'd be amazed at how uptight you are.
 I do that throughout the day; just let go, relax.
 So you can think more.
 When you're tensed, you're burning up energy, burning up the nerves.
 So those are helpful points, aren't they?
 The next is: Learn to appreciate whatever you do.
 Sometimes devotees will say, "I have no self-esteem".
 Why?
 You're a child of God; He loves you.
 You're as important to Him as any child who reached Him as a saint.
 You are His.
 You have value.
 You must learn to value yourselves.
 So learn to appreciate whatever you do.

 ## Finding Value and Seclusion
+And the next, Guruji said,
+{{< callout type="important" >}}

-And the next, Guruji said, "Set aside time for seclusion when you can just be alone with God".
+"Set aside time for seclusion when you can just be alone with God".
+{{< /callout >}}

 Wonderful, wonderful.
 Find time.
 It might even be, maybe just in a little corner of your home.
 It might be out on the grounds.
 It's nice when you can come for a retreat with us.
 But have time when you can be alone.
 Everyone needs, what they say today, their own "space"?
 I tried to think what that meant.
 How much space does each person need?
 Anyway those are the words I hear today.
 So whatever your space is, take it.
 Well, these are all Master's ideas.

 And the next, and this he said again and again.
-How often he used to touch us or point here, and he said, "Just keep your mind here all the time.
+How often he used to touch us or point here, and he said,

+{{< callout type="important" >}}
+"Just keep your mind here all the time.
 Let your mind always rest here in God".
 When you practice meditation, when you're doing your Techniques, meditation, — Aum Technique, Hong-Sau — your mind is always — you’re training yourself to gradually just bring your attention to this point.
+{{< /callout >}}

  And throughout the day keep your mind there.
 When you're not doing something let your mind rest here.
 This is the center of the third eye.
 This is the center of concentration.
 It is wonderful to live that way.
 I’m so grateful, because my mind is always here in this center.
 It becomes habit after awhile.
 And when that happens you find you're always focused.
 You're always centered.
 You're not scattered.
 And finally, the last one, which I love: try always to follow in the Master's footsteps.
 And let his will be done with the work.
 And those are the principles that we need to live by.
 Those have been my private guidelines through all these many years, a great blessing.

 ### A Final Call to Love and Self-Realisation